methodicalcloud/everythingshouldbevirtual.com/_posts/2012/2012-07-29-configuring-remote-syslog-for-esxi5-hosts.md

 ---
   title: Configuring remote syslog for ESXi5 hosts
   date: 2012-07-29 10:22:30
-excerpt: "Just wanted to share this real quick for anyone who may want to setup remote syslogging on your ESXi5 hosts.
-I like to configure this so I can keep up..."
 ---

-> **Note**: This post was published over 5 years ago and may contain outdated information.
-Tool versions, syntax, and best practices may have changed.
-Please verify current documentation before implementing.
-{: .notice--warning}

 Just wanted to share this real quick for anyone who may want to setup remote syslogging on your ESXi5 hosts.
 I like to configure this so I can